 “You Taught Me All of the Important Things” explores the relationships between teachers and students, and is very good for improving your casual Japanese language skills.

-This school-based drama starts with a very unusual premise: a new student is going to join the class and she is 35 years old.
+This school-based drama starts with a very unusual premise: a new student is going to join the class and she’s 35 years old.

-Of course, all of the students are very suspicious as to why this woman has joined their class, and we also quickly understand the complex dynamics of the class with popular and unpopular kids, others who are bullied and one who constantly sits in silence in the corner.
+Of course, all of the students are very suspicious as to why this woman has joined their class, and we also quickly understand the complex dynamics of the class with popular and unpopular kids, others who are bullied and one who constantly sits silently in the corner.

 1 Final and Very Famous Japanese Drama to Watch